dallen18/rate-me/README.md

    the lack of social interaction, I believe this is a great way to stay connected with others during this period and have discussions about common interests.
 3. Application: This web app allows users to add friends and view their page.
-Each user’s page will contain movie, tv series, and documentary ratings with an option to write about why they liked or disliked the production.
+Each user’s page will contain a movie, tv series, and documentary ratings with an option to write about why they liked or disliked the production.
 The user also has the option of providing the service in which they viewed the film, allowing others to easily find and enjoy the product as well.